Bruman3/zoom-into-the-middle-of-the-screen-always-on-top/README.md

-guess you could use it for gaming sticks to the corner of your screen and shows the middle of your screen but zoomed
+Guess you could use it for gaming.
+Sticks to the corner of your screen and shows the middle of your screen but zoomed